-No matter how much you invest in optimizing your products and services, your ultimate goal is to find valuable leads and then convert them into paying customers.
+No matter how much you invest in optimizing your products and services, your ultimate goal is to generate quality leads and then convert them into paying customers.

 There are many ways to do that, but PPC (pay-per-click) advertising is one of the best channels, even when you’re on a tight budget.

 Because, when it’s done right, PPC can constantly get you the first leads to feed the top of the funnel, so that you can later nurture those leads and turn them into loyal customers.